Sleepytale Logo

 In the heart of Tokyo, where the trains zoom faster than dragonflies over a pond, lived a small girl named Hana.

-To most people they were only machines, but Hana knew they were enchanted.
+To most people they were only machines.
+But Hana knew better.

-She had seen the way cherry blossom petals danced around them, swirling in impossible spirals long after the wind had stopped.
+She had seen cherry blossom petals dance around them in impossible spirals, long after the wind had stopped, curling upward like they had somewhere particular to be.

-One evening, when the station was nearly empty, Hana stepped onto Platform Nine.
+One evening, when the station was nearly empty and the overhead lights buzzed that high thin note they only make past nine o'clock, Hana stepped onto Platform Nine.

-A soft pink snow of blossoms drifted down even though the trees outside were still in tight green bud.
+Pink blossoms drifted down, though the trees outside were still locked in tight green bud.

-A train waited, its sides painted with sakura instead of the usual blue stripe.
+A train waited there.
+Its sides were painted with sakura instead of the usual blue stripe, and the paint looked wet, as if someone had finished only minutes ago.

 Hana's red shoes carried her aboard before her mind could ask questions.

-Inside, the ceiling glowed like moonlight on water, and every seat was shaped from twisting branches that bloomed as she watched.
+Inside, the ceiling glowed like moonlight on water.
+Every seat was shaped from twisting branches that bloomed as she watched, tiny white buds cracking open with a sound like someone cracking the spine of a brand new book.

 Through the window she saw Tokyo folding into itself, buildings flipping like pages in a pop up book until they became a field of low white flowers that hummed lullabies.